hK04/BasicAlgorithmsCpp/README.md

 # BasicAlgorithmsCpp

-This repository was created as studiyng one.
-All these algorithms and their implemetations written to get familiar with C and C++ syntax and also rewind significant knowledge what i lost while i were studying physics instead of programming
+This repository was created to grasp the basics of C/C++ syntax through implementation of basic and famous algorithms